-In proper respect for the servicemen who died in the attack, both the crew and stars of the film gathered at the Arizona Memorial on Sunday, April 2, 2000 in a special ceremony.
+In proper respect for the servicemen who died in the attack, both the crew and stars of the film gathered at the Arizona Memorial on Sunday, April 2, 2000, for a special ceremony honoring the victims of the Pearl Harbor attack.
 Three wreaths—from Touchstone Pictures, producer Jerry Bruckheimer, and director Michael Bay—were dropped into Pearl Harbor's still-oily water to honor the memory of those who gave their lives.

 The Hawaii portion of the 85-day shooting schedule lasted only about five weeks.
 However, over 60 local technicians were hired to work on the film alongside about 200 crew from Los Angeles.
 In addition, over 1,600 military enlistees and dependents were signed on as extras for the Hawaii filming.

 Additional filming was completed in England, Los Angeles, and Texas.
 The filming of the climactic scene of the sinking of the USS Arizona was completed in the same underwater tank owned by Fox studios in Baja, Mexico, where Titanic was filmed.
 Post-production work continued throughout 2000 and early 2001 with the scoring of the film just concluded in May 2001.
 A large portion of the film's budget is devoted to over 180 digital effects created by Industrial Light and Magic.